blrobin2/blrobin2.github.io/_posts/2023-10-27-johnny-at-the-fair.md

 letterboxd_url: https://boxd.it/53LXmV
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Johnny the wonder something-or-another
+- Johnny the wonder something-or-another
-* This is the last time you'll see Johnny happy
+- This is the last time you'll see Johnny happy
-* Johnny distracts the tightrope walkers and they fall to their doom
+- Johnny distracts the tightrope walkers and they fall to their doom